 According to Fletcher, slow and considered chewing basically saved his life.
 He had been denied health insurance because of his obesity.
 Writing in books such as Fletcherism: What It Is and How I Became Young at 60 and The New Glutton or Epicure, most of his revelations were anecdotal: “I weighed two hundred and seventeen pounds (about fifty pounds more than I should have for my height of five foot six inches)…I was an old man at forty, on my way to rapid decline.”
 He claimed that his thorough chewing regimen led to him losing 163 pounds.
 Not only did the extended chewing time make the food nutrition more available to the body, but it made you eat less.
 “Nature will castigate those who do not masticate,” he said.

-To Fletcher, it didn't matter what you ate, as long as you waited until your were truly hungry, and then chewed, and chewed, and chewed each and ever bite until it basically "swallowed itself."
+To Fletcher, it didn’t matter what you ate, as long as you waited until you were truly hungry, and then chewed, and chewed, and chewed each and every bite until it basically “swallowed itself.”
 Most people, he said, were wasting most of the food they ate by failing to chew it properly.
-You could subsist on much less food if you didn't swallow too quickly!
+You could subsist on much less food if you didn’t swallow too quickly!

 Chewing 32 times was one of his recommendations, but he came up with other numbers in the course of his investigations, such as when he ran a study on groups of soldiers whom he had chew each bite 50 times.

-From around 1906 to 1910 Fletcherism became quite popular and munching clubs sprung up in bot American and Europe.
+From around 1906 to 1910 Fletcherism became quite popular and munching clubs sprung up in both American and Europe.
 It lost steam during the second half of the century.

-Regardless of the lack of scientific support for Fletcher's claims, many feel he was onto something.
+Regardless of the lack of scientific support for Fletcher’s claims, many feel he was onto something.
 Slowly chewing your food could cause you to eat less, and this could positively impact weight loss, and perhaps health.
 There is certainly research that supports the idea that thinner people tend to eat more slowly.
-However, eating slowly doesn't have to mean chewing obsessively like a cow on his cud.
-In fact, such a socially isolating behavior could not be maintained by many, and such a "diet" would likely fail.
+However, eating slowly doesn’t have to mean chewing obsessively like a cow on his cud.
+In fact, such a socially isolating behavior could not be maintained by many, and such a “diet” would likely fail.
 There are other things you can do to slow down your eating.
-For example, food behavior scientist Brian Wansink reported that study participants found that putting down their utensils between bites help them to slow down their eating (update: The results of Brian Wansink’s many studies have been found to be questionable, at best).
+For example, food behavior scientist Brian Wansink reported that study participants found that putting down their utensils between bites helps them to slow down their eating (update: The results of Brian Wansink’s many studies have been found to be questionable, at best).

-Eating more slowly is a big part of Wansink's advice in his book Mindless Eating.
+Eating more slowly may certainly help you eat less.
 Another idea?
 Use chopsticks.
-That'll slow you down!
+That’ll slow you down!